Welcome to Carleton University!

 Be sure to understand the degree requirements found in your first year course selection guide.
 Once you know which courses you need, login to Carleton Central and use timetable builder to add classes and resolve schedule conflicts before your actual registration time ticket opens.
 To ensure a successful registration, watch our online registration How-to videos.
 If you still have questions – contact our Student Registration Assistance Team!

-Once you register for courses, you will be required to pay your fees (fall term payment deadline will be posted shortly).
+Once you register for courses, you will be required to pay your fees (fall term payment deadline is August 25, 2024).
 To prepare your T4A and/or T2202 tax slips, your SIN is required by the Canada Revenue Agency.
 If you require an official Verification of Student Status (VOSS) in order to access your Registered Education Savings Plans (RESP) funds, request the letter through Carleton Central from the main menu.
 (International students can disregard this process, and only need a SIN in order to work in Canada.
 They can apply for a SIN as needed.)
-All newly admitted students should participate in CU 1001, our online orientation mini-courses designed to prepare you for your student life at Carleton.
+All newly admitted students should sign up for Orientation, your chance to interact with other students, faculty, and staff in both structured information sessions and small informal groups.
 Students with disabilities should register with the Paul Menton Centre for Students with Disabilities to ensure they receive the help they need.
 Apply online for your Campus Card – a multipurpose student ID card that gives you access to athletics, the library, residence meal plans and more; eligible students will also receive their transit pass (U-Pass) at the same time.

-To ensure a smooth transition to university life, check out the Pathways to Graduation website.
-It’s an all-encompassing guide designed to help you succeed at every phase of your studies – start with exploring learning communities and support available to you at Carleton, campus life, and financial aspects of attending university.
+Current Student website.
+It’s got tips and tricks to help you succeed at every phase of your studies including information on academics, finances, employability, and campus life.
 It is crucial that you understand and follow the regulations that apply to your program – the CU Know-How guide highlights all you need to know.
-Check out our selection of services – all to help you from the time you start your degree to the time you graduate.
+Our student services are there to help you from the time you start your degree to the time you graduate.

 Student Registration Assistance